leomariga/ProactiveAgent/README.md

 ## What is ProactiveAgent?

 **ProactiveAgent** is an open-source Python library that wraps AI models with intelligent **proactive behavior**.
-Unlike traditional agents that only respond when prompted, ProactiveAgent creates AI agents that:
+Unlike traditional agents that only respond when prompted, ProactiveAgent creates AI agents can respond by their own.
+The agents are able to:

 - **Decide when to speak** - Multi-factor decision engine determines *if* and *when* to respond
 - **Sleep intelligently** - Dynamic timing system calculates smart response intervals